kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ### Plan your Architecture

-Before getting started, we strongly recommend you to think ahead and model your KKP setup.
+Before getting started we strongly recommend you to think ahead and model your KKP setup.
 In particular you should decide if you want Master and Seed components to share the same cluster (a shared Master/Seed setup) or run Master and Seed on two separate clusters.
 See [our architecture overview]({{< ref "../../architecture/" >}}) for a visual representation of the KKP architecture.
+A shared Master/Seed is useful for getting up and running quickly, while separate clusters will allow to scale your KKP environment better.

 Depending on which choice you make, you will need to have either one or two Kubernetes clusters available before starting with the KKP setup.